 On the other hand, physical custody refers to the day-to-day living arrangement of the child and addresses when the child is with each parent.
-The physical custody arrangement will usually address time-sharing for holidays and special occasions as well as regular, weekly time sharing.
+The physical custody arrangement will usually address time-sharing for holidays and special occasions, as well as regular, weekly time-sharing.

 Child custody is not guaranteed to either parent.
 When parents can’t agree on a custody schedule, the judge will make decisions based on the child’s “best interests.”

-- Who has a more favorable home environment;
+- Who has a more favorable home environment

-- Who takes care of the child more often;
+- Who takes care of the child more often

-- Who has better parenting skills and education;
+- Who has better parenting skills and education

-- Who is in better financial shape;
+- Who is in better financial shape

-- Who leads a healthier lifestyle;
+- Who leads a healthier lifestyle

 The judge has the right to take the child’s preferences into account, but this depends on the age and maturity of the child and doesn’t hold enough weight to determine the final outcome.
 Work with a child custody lawyer to reach the most favorable outcome for you and your son or daughter.

 In such cases, a judge has the power to grant an immediate, temporary court order to protect the child.
-If, for instance, your ex-spouse tried to relocate your child without consent, or you discovered that your child was being neglected or abused while in the other parent’s care, you would be able to file for emergency custody.
+If, for instance, your ex-spouse tried to relocate your child without consent, or you discovered that your child was being neglected or abused while in the other parent’s care, you may be able to file for emergency custody.

 Can Child Custody Orders Be Modified?

 Courts recognize that life brings changes and difficulties.
-Our skilled child custody lawyers in North Carolina and South Carolina will continue to stand by your side if you need to modify a custody plan due to significant changes in your life or if you need to enforce a custody agreement with a delinquent former spouse.
+Our skilled child custody lawyers in North Carolina and South Carolina will continue to stand by your side if you need to modify a custody plan due to significant changes in your life, or if you need to enforce a custody agreement with a delinquent former spouse.